Home

 If cremation is chosen, then there is no body present.

-If the body doesn’t have to be there, it frees you up on your choices.
-You may want to have it in a country club or bar or a favorite restaurant.
+If the body doesn't have to be there, it frees you up on your choices.
+You may want to have it in a country club or a favorite restaurant.

 The memorial service of a pilot, who had been killed, along with two others in a plane crash, was held in an airplane hangar - amidst several planes, his Harley Davidson, and tables of photographs of different segments of his life.
 (First Wife) (Second Wife).